AnonymerNiklasistanonym/RaspiForBeginners/README.md

 #### `cd`

-stands for *Change directory* and will do the magic
+stands for *change directory* and will do the magic

 You just type in `cd` and after that your path - the directory you wanna go.
 In this case we want straight to the documents folder:

 ```
-pi@raspberrypi:~ $ cd Desktop
+pi@raspberrypi:~ $ cd Documents
-pi@raspberrypi:~/Desktop $ ▮
+pi@raspberrypi:~/Documents $ ▮
 ```

 WOW.
 Did you just see that?
 Wait a second, one more tip:

 ```
-pi@raspberrypi:~/Desktop $ cd ~
+pi@raspberrypi:~/Documents $ cd ~
 pi@raspberrypi:~ $ ▮
 ```

 The thing after `username@hostname:` is the path where your console/terminal currently *is*. :open_mouth:

-The odd `~` makes hopefully for you so much sense now, because it stands for your home directory.
+The odd `~` is the sign for your home directory.
 If you changed your directory so much, that you lost yourself just enter `cd ~` and you are back home.

 But there are more tricks: